 - Watch the traffic build up (or any other development)

 The disadvantage of this procedure is, steps 1, 2 3 and 4 to four are mostly hit or miss.
 You can get them right of fail, inexplicably.
 The search engine’s keyword planner, possibly the best keyword tool currently available, is widely known for not showing a lot of long-tail keywords.
 Besides, coming up with the right content and building precise links that will enable Google to rank your site for specific pages is equally challenging.

 Sadly, most people stop at this point.

-At Traffic Radius, we recommend not stopping there.
+At Top Seo Now, we recommend not stopping there.

 The entire process depends on traditional SEO signs when ranking your content higher.
 Indicators such as PageRank (You heard that right, PageRank if an actual ranking factor) and keyword usage.
 While these factors are still significantly important, they are not up to date with what where the SEO is currently.

 In our recent Ranking Factor Survey, we inquired from more than 150 prominent search marketers about the factors they think are gaining and losing importance in Google’s algorithm.
-Traffic Radius’ outcomes indicated that despite widespread anticipation that most SEO features would either decrease of even retain their influence, user-based features were anticipated to increase.
+Top Seo Now’ outcomes indicated that despite widespread anticipation that most SEO features would either decrease of even retain their influence, user-based features were anticipated to increase.

 In addition to indicators such as mobile-friendliness, general UX, perceived quality and site speed, the factors we are going to emphasize today include;

 - Page matches the user’s intent: Paraphrasing it, the page is more likely to be what the searcher is actually searching for.